San Francisco, «the city by the Bay»

 - Baker Beach

-Haight & Golden Gate Park
+Haight-Ashbury & Golden Gate Park

-Hayes Valley is highly prized for shopping.
-Its sumptuous colored multi-storey Victorian houses in Queen Anne style are the equal of those in Haight district, nearby.
+Hayes Valley (photo) is highly prized for shopping.
+Its sumptuous colored multistoried Victorian houses in Queen Anne style are the equal of those in Haight-Ashbury district, nearby.
 The latter is known for being the birthplace of the famous Summer of love.
 Generally, many movements of counterculture were born there.
 It kept undeniable sweetness of living and carefree life.
 Restaurants and shops there have a special character.
 Parks are very pleasant, notably Alamo Square in front of the very famous Painted Ladies, those seven Victorian houses with different colors in a row which are one of the idealized images of San Francisco.
 Unfortunately, it was under construction during our stay and we could not have access there.

 The superb and huge Golden Gate Park is often compared to Central Park in New-York.
 It offers many activities: biking, horse riding, polo, golf, tennis, skating… The arboretum and the Conservatory of Flowers are beautiful, as well as the Japanese Tea Garden and its very nice pagoda.
 Stow Lake extends in a superb green setting.
 It is a haven of peace where you can rent boats and row casually among ducks, herons, turtles and many others while passing under splendid bridges.
 The very colored Japanese kiosk, with a very refined architecture, is beautiful.
 Nearby stands a waterfall around which some hummingbirds come to gather on flowers.
-You will also meet squirrels, chipmunks and if you are lucky raccoons.
+You will also meet squirrels, chipmunks, and raccoons if you are lucky.
 Finally, a Dutch windmill stands in the western part of the park, close to the seashore.

 - Golden Gate Park